 Lumbar Discectomy: A Comprehensive Guide

-Lumbar Discectomy?
+Lumbar Discectomy

 Lumbar Discectomy and how surgeons use it

-Surgeons use Lumbar discectomy primarily to treat conditions involving disc herniation in the lower back that do not respond to non-surgical interventions like physical therapy, medications, or injections.
+Surgeons use a Lumbar discectomy primarily to treat conditions involving disc herniation in the lower back that do not respond to non-surgical interventions like physical therapy, medications, or injections.
 Its key indications include:

 Lumbar Disc Herniation: